Can Solar Panels Power an RV Air Conditioner?

 We calculated the total consumption for running 1 x 10000 BTU air conditioner for 8 hours, 5 x 60 watt LED bulbs for 10 hours, 1 20 CU refrigerator for 24 hours, 1 LCD TV for 10 hours, and 1 Laptop for 5 hours per day, assuming that you get at least 5.5 hours of sun each day.

-Add to that the cost of installation, battery, cables, soft start, and a battery monitor and you are suddenly looking at a staggering amount of money.
+Add to that the cost of installation, battery, cables, soft start, and a battery monitor, and you suddenly find yourself spending a staggering amount of money.

 What if you have two or three air conditioners in the RV?